aahnik/wappdriver/README.md

 # wappdriver

+>**UPDATE:**
+> **I WILL BE LEAVING WHATSAPP AFTER AUGUST 2021.
+THIS SCRIPT WILL NO LONGER BE MAINTAINED.
+SWITCH TO TELEGRAM FOR A EASIER LIFE AND A FREE OFFICIAL API.**

 API for WhatsApp Web Automation

 Wondering how to send WhatsApp messages using Python using only three lines of code? **You have come to the right place!**